-XIII.
+XVI.
 FUTURE WORK

-The main challenge to address in the future is strategic developers.
-In time, developers could learn how the system assigns bug fixing tasks and try to manipulate task assignment.
-Thus, we should ensure that the assignment of bugs is a fair and manipulation-free process.
+The main challenge to address in the future is the strategic developers.
+In time, the developers could learn how the system assigns bug fixing tasks and try to manipulate task assignment.
+Thus, we should clinch that assignment of bugs is a fair and manipulation-free process.